Kaviyashri-Naidu/Kaviyashri-Naidu/README.md

-# 👋 Hi, It's me Kaviyashri here
+# 👋 Hi, It's me Kaviyashri
 - ***Pursing Bachelor of Engineering***
 -  ***Stream : Information Science and Engineering***
 -  ***At M S Ramaiah Institute of Technology***